-So here, we have filtered water, raw honey & Elderflowers at the initial point of fermentation.
+So here, we have filtered water, raw honey and Elderflowers at the initial point of fermentation.

-After few days the essence of Elderflowers & their pollen comes out into the honey-water mixture.
+After few days the essence of Elderflowers and their pollen comes out into the honey-water mixture.

-At this stage, we strained the flowers & we let the liquid ferment in order to develop high alcohol level.
+At this stage, we strained the flowers and we let the liquid ferment in order to develop higher alcohol level.
 Next we added a bit of our Jun to help transform this alcohol into organic acids, but specifically into acetic acid.

 That was quite a lengthy process that took over two months.

-During that time a Vinegar Mother built up & the liquid cleared up.
+During that time a Vinegar Mother built up and the liquid cleared up.

-It was the beginning of September & it was a sign that our vinegar is finally ready.
+It was the beginning of September and it was a sign that our vinegar is finally ready.

-Now it's in our 250 ml bottles & it is available for pick up in our Café or it can be purchased through our online Store
+Now it's in our 250 ml bottles and it is available for pick up in our Café or it can be purchased through our online Store

 So if you're interested in trying it, don't wait too long.

 This is the second year of our Elderflower Vinegar.